jbcodeforce/flink-studies/docs/coding/k8s-deploy.md

 ???- info "resources"
     The operator uses a config map to define its  own configuration mounted to `/opt/flink/conf` and a volume to `/opt/flink/artifacts`, and a secrets to hold the certificates for the flink webhook.

-* In case of ImageBackOff issue, for example of minikube, it may come from the image name and the adoption of a private registry.
+* In case of ImageBackOff issue, for example using minikube, it may come from the image name and the adoption of a private registry.
 (Using a minikube image load <> takes the image from docker and upload to private minikube registry)

 * If the pod is not running verify in the deployment the condition, we may need to add security policy, like in this OpenShift example: